23 Ways You’re Wasting Money Without Knowing It

 Unclaimed 401(k) matches

 You signed up for that gym membership with the best of intentions, but if you’re part of the 67 percent of people with a membership who never set foot in the gym, you could be wasting more than $700 a year.
-To cut back, look through your credit card statement for recurring expenses and ask yourself if you really need them.
+And if you’re a member of one of the fancier gyms, you’re wasting even more.
+By scaling back from a gym that charges $100 per month to one that’s only $25 per month, you’ll save $900 each year.

 Tax deductions you’re missing